JuanDiegoSuarezLondono/Fundamentals-of-Machine-Learning/README.md

         - Problem 1: Load the Data
         - Problem 2: Features for Histogram
         - Problem 3: Histogram of Life Expectancy
-        - Problem 4: Adding a title and human-readable label
+        - Problem 4: Adding a title and human readable label
         - Problem 5: Histogram of GDP
         - Problem 6: Customizing the Histogram
         - Problem 7: Scatterplot of GDP vs. Life Expectancy